mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 OTHER ACTIONS
-This section covers actions with unusual timing, such as performing a long skill check or interrupting someone else’s action.
+This section covers actions with unusual timing, such as performing a long skill check or interrupting someone else's action.

 Free Actions
 Some actions are so fast they do not even qualify as a minor action